MCMC setup and step

 • to_prune (Bool[Array, ‘’]) – Whether, to reflect the acceptance status of the move, the state should be updated by pruning the leaves involved in the move.

-• ratios (dict[str, Float32[Array, ‘’]]) – The acceptance ratios for the moves.
-Empty if not to be saved.
+• log_lk_ratio (Float32[Array, ‘’] | None) – The logarithm of the likelihood ratio for the move.
+None if not to be saved.

 bartz.mcmcstep.sum_resid(scaled_resid, leaf_indices, tree_size, batch_size)[source]